 Placing veneers may take several appointments, it will require proper diagnosis, planning the treatment and deciding how the veneer will be placed.

-For cosmetic dentistry in Laguna Beach an appointment with our certified dentists will be absolutely worthwhile.
+For cosmetic dentistry near me an appointment with our certified dentists will be absolutely worthwhile.
 At Laguna Family Dentistry we ensure that your dental needs are taken care of and the services offered accordingly.

 The teeth are prepared for the placement of the veneer.
 A small amount of the natural tooth is removed, so that the veneer can be added on top of the natural tooth.
 If the veneers are made of ceramic, a temporary veneer will be placed and the impression will be sent to the laboratory.
 At the second appointment, the permanent veneer will be placed.
 At this appointment, it will be crucial to check the color, shape and feel before cementation.